Playing for Keeps (2012 film): Reception

-On Rotten Tomatoes, the film has an approval rating of 4% based on 90 reviews, with an average rating of 3.35/10.
+On Rotten Tomatoes, the film has an approval rating of 5% based on 92 reviews, with an average rating of 3.6/10.
 The website's critical consensus reads, "Witless, unfocused and arguably misogynistic, Playing for Keeps is a dispiriting, lowest-common-denominator Hollywood rom-com."
 On Metacritic, the film has a weighted average score of 27 out of 100, based on 25 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave the film 2 out of 4, and praised Biel for her performance: "Jessica Biel all but steals the show as Stacie".
+Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, and praised Biel for her performance: "Jessica Biel all but steals the show as Stacie".

 Justin Chang of Variety wrote: "A modestly affecting reconciliation drama wrapped in a so-so sports movie by way of a misogynistic romantic comedy, Playing for Keeps can't stop tripping all over itself."

 Peter Travers of Rolling Stone magazine panned the film and said "Just stay away.
 It's awful."
 Writing for The New York Times, Laura Kern listed it as the "Worst Film of 2012".